Nuclei-Software/nuclei-sdk/doc/source/design/rtos.rst

-In our support for RT-Thread, we get the source code of RT-Thread from a project called `RT-Thread Nano`_, which only provide kernel code of RT-Thread, which is easy to be intergated with Nuclei SDK.
+In our support for RT-Thread, we get the source code of RT-Thread from a project called `RT-Thread Nano`_, which only provide kernel code of RT-Thread, which is easy to be integrated with Nuclei SDK.

 In our RT-Thread portable code, we are using ``SysTimer Interrupt`` as RTOS SysTick Interrupt, and using ``SysTimer Software Interrupt`` to do task switch.